Saturday May 24, 2014

 Unable to access the river again we crossed the bridge on Bloor street and started back down along the western river bank.
 The main trail takes you behind the boat club and up onto Humber Valley Road.
 If you stay with the river you will eventually be forced back up the hillside near this relic sitting in the trees.

 It’s possible to climb back down to the river bank at the end of Stephen Dr. but you will only be forced back up again very soon.
 Following the Discovery Walks markings along Stephen Dr. will lead you back into the park a short way later.
-This wooded area as well as the sight of the water treatment plant a little farther along used to be the Humber Valley Golf Course.
+This wooded area as well as the site of the water treatment plant a little farther along used to be the Humber Valley Golf Course.
 Damaged extensively by Huricane Hazel this golf course was taken over by the city as part of it’s plan to control watershed floodplains.

 The leaf coverage is nearly full this week giving the river a secluded and peaceful feeling.